 - 9.5.2.
 Reporting requirements under Subpart OOOO.
 You must submit annual reports containing the information specified in paragraphs (1) and (5) of this condition to the Administrator and performance test reports as specified in paragraph (7) of §60.5420(c).
 The initial annual report is due no later than 90 days after the end of the initial compliance period as determined according to §60.5410.
 Subsequent annual reports are due no later than same date each year as the initial annual report.
 If you own or operate more than one affected facility (refer to condition 13.5.2.), you may submit one report for multiple affected facilities provided the report contains all of the information required as specified in paragraphs (1) and (5) of this condition, and paragraph (7) of §60.5420(c).
 Annual reports may coincide with title V reports as long as all the required elements of the annual report are included.
-You may arrange with the Administrator a common schedule on which reports required by this part may be submitted as long as the schedule does not extend the reporting period. - (1) The general information specified in paragraphs (1)(i) through (iv) of this condition. - (i) The company name and address of the affected facility.

-- (ii) An identification of each affected facility being included in the annual report. - (iii) Beginning and ending dates of the reporting period. - (iv) A certification by a certifying official of truth, accuracy, and completeness.
-This certification shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (5) For each pneumatic controller affected facility, the information specified in paragraphs (5)(i) through (iii) of this condition. - (i) An identification of each pneumatic controller constructed, modified or reconstructed during the reporting period, including the identification information specified in §60.5390(b)(2) or (c)(2). - (ii) If applicable, documentation that the use of pneumatic controller affected facilities with a natural gas bleed rate greater than 6 standard cubic feet per hour are required and the reasons why. - (iii) Records of deviations specified in paragraph (c)(4)(v) of 60.5420 (condition 9.4.2.(4)(v)) that occurred during the reporting period.
+You may arrange with the Administrator a common schedule on which reports required by this part may be submitted as long as the schedule does not extend the reporting period. - a.
+The general information specified in paragraphs (a)(1) through (4) of this condition. - 1.
+The company name and address of the affected facility. - 2.
+An identification of each affected facility being included in the annual report. - 3.
+Beginning and ending dates of the reporting period. - 4.
+A certification by a certifying official of truth, accuracy, and completeness.
+This certification shall state that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - b.
+For each pneumatic controller affected facility, the information specified in paragraphs (b)(1) through (3) of this condition. - 1.
+An identification of each pneumatic controller constructed, modified or reconstructed during the reporting period, including the identification information specified in (0.5390)(b)(2) or (c)(2). - 2.
+If applicable, documentation that the use of pneumatic controller affected facilities with a natural gas bleed rate greater than 6 standard cubic feet per hour are required and the reasons why. - 3.
+Records of deviations specified in paragraph (c)(4)(v) of §60.5420 (condition 9.4.2.(4)(v)) that occurred during the reporting period.